Jeanneau History Development

 The Jeanneau history is well documented on the internet, information found usually goes back over the 60 year history.
-This page will only mention Henry Jeanneau and the distant past briefly as the recent history of Jeanneau is more relevant today.
+This page will only mention Henry Jeanneau and the distant past briefly as we feel the recent history of Jeanneau is more relevant today.

 Significant Changes in Yacht construction

 Considerable changes in new boat production have taken place over the last 20 years, none more than with Jeanneau boat and yacht production.
 Significant changes came when Prisma moulding was introduced to the Jeanneau product between 2005 and 2010 .
-Add to that the evolution of hull construction and a more cost-effective solution to interior woodwork and the results were that yachts built in the early 2000s bear little resemblance to the craft we see today.
+Add to that the evolution of hull construction and a more cost-effective solution to interior woodwork, the results being that yachts built in the early 2000s bear little resemblance to the craft we see today.

 Prisma Moulding (Injection Moulding)

 Hull shapes 20 years ago and before were built in the traditional way using uncomplicated lines.
 A straight forward design being necessary for an uncomplicated mould.
 A traditionally laid up deck was constructed in two parts and then glued or even screwed together to form this section of the Yacht.
 Many surfaces would not have a smooth finish and had to be hand-finished.
 The old hand-laid deck of a yacht would typically be 30% heavier than its modern counterpart.

 The Jeanneau 39i was one of the first production boats to get a Prisma Moulded Deck.
 A quiet revolution that met some resistance.

 Prisma Moulding excellent for the environment.

 I remember going to an American shipbuilders yard back in 2001.
 As we entered the building, the stench of fibreglass resin was almost overwhelming.
 The light-hearted advice from the guide was to keep walking until we were out of the workshop!
-Me being me stood still for a moment realising if I paused too long my shoes would become fixed to the floor!
+I realised if I paused too long my shoes would become fixed to the floor!
 None of the workers used respirators.
 This excursion to the USA was not to a Jeanneau factory; however, all boat builder using a spray to apply fibreglass to resin suffered from vapour problems.
-Now if you enter a workshop owned by Jeanneau ( Group Beneteau) you cannot even smell fibreglass.
-The air is clean, and that’s all thanks to injection or Prisma moulding.
+Now if you enter a workshop owned by Jeanneau (Group Beneteau) you cannot even smell fibreglass.
+The air is clean, thanks to injection or Prisma moulding.

 Prisma Moulding is stronger